Description of the functions and tools included in the Process Editor, and how you can use it for managing process definitions.

 - Print—Displays a print view of the process definition.

 The following process management functions apply to the common process definitions in the Processes folder.
 They are available on the Process Summary drop-down menu or via the Actions Portlet on the Process > Details page.

 Used to add a process instance.
 A default process instance includes a Receive and Reply activity.

-Select Add Process on the main Process Summary page and assign a name and description.
-The Add Process Wizard creates a process instance that you can configure using the Process palatte (i.e., Process tab).
+On the main Process Summary page, select Add Process and assign a name and description.
+The Add Process wizard creates a process instance that you can configure using the Process palette (Process tab).